 A tooth abscess is a serious dental emergency.
 It can cause severe pain, bad breath, sensitivity to hot and cold, and fever.
 Sometimes, you may notice a swollen, pimple-like area near the infected tooth.
 If you think you have an abscess, contact your dentist immediately.
 Abscesses can lead to serious infections if not treated quickly with antibiotics, drainage, or a root canal.

-To ease discomfort temporarily, rinse your mouth with salt water to help reduce bacteria.
+Rinse your mouth with salt water to help reduce bacteria and ease discomfort for now.
 Avoid applying heat or aspirin directly to the affected area.
 You can take over-the-counter pain relievers to manage the pain until you see your dentist.

 Toothache